 Prevention

-To ensure that sensitive data exposure is not happening to you, regularly run asset discovery routines and try to find as much information about yourself as possible.
-Deploying reconnaissance frameworks like SpiderFoot and Osmedeus may be a starting point.
+To prevent the exposure of sensitive data, conduct regular asset discovery routines and gather as much information about yourself as possible.
+Utilizing reconnaissance frameworks such as SpiderFoot and Osmedeus can be an effective starting point.

 Broken Access Control